Speeding Up Distributed Machine Learning Using Codes: Coded Shuffling

-We now provide details of the coded shuffling algorithm after each iteration of the parallel machine learning algorithm.
+We now present our coded shuffling algorithm, consisting of a transmission strategy for the master node, and caching and decoding strategies for the worker nodes.
 Let $C_i^t$ be the cache content of node $i$ (set of row indices stored in cache $i$) at the end of iteration $t$.
 We design a transmission algorithm (by the master node) and a cache update algorithm to ensure that (i) $S_i^t\subset C_i^t$; and (ii) $C_i^t \setminus S_i^t$ is distributed uniformly at random without replacement in the set $[q] \setminus S_i^t$.
 The first condition ensures that at each iteration, the workers have access to the data set that they are supposed to work on.
 The second condition provides the opportunity of effective coded transmissions for shuffling in the next iteration as will be explained later.